MartincoitNetworks/SCIONWorkshop/README.md

 ## Legacy Application atop SCION

 All of our examples so far have shown SCION native applications running atop a SCION network.
 Now we're going to show how to a legacy IPv4 application can benefit from a SCION network without application modifications.
-We'll be using running the OpenStack Keystone identity service over SCION by setting up a SCION Internet Gateway (SIG) between the OpenStack client and OpenStack Keystone server.
+We'll be using running the Fortune service over SCION by setting up a SCION Internet Gateway (SIG) between the your host and the remote server.

-There is a Keystone server running at 19-ffaa:1:e98,[127.0.0.1:5000]

 ### SCION Internet Gateway (SIG)

-The SCION Internet Gateway (SIG) creates a tunnel between two ASes.
-In our case, it is going to create a tunnel between your host SCIONLab AS and the 19-ffaa:1:e98 AS where Keystone is running.
+The SCION Internet Gateway (SIG) creates a SCION tunnel between two ASes.
+In our case, it is going to create a tunnel between your host SCIONLab AS and the 18-ffaa:1:10c1 AS where Fortune server is running.

 The remote IPv4 network will be 172.16.10.0/24.
 The local IPv4 network on your host will be 172.16.X.0/24 where X is your workshop ID.